Can you exercise when you have your period?

 Dietary advice during the menstrual period

-The week of menstruation, the first week after the end
+Week of menstruation and the first week after

-Luteal phase, the body will be particularly easy to feel hungry, especially want to eat sweets or junk food.
-So it would be a bit inhumane to lower your calorie intake at this time!
-Of course, this is not a reason for you to burst your diet, but if you want to start a new diet, it is recommended that you do not start the week before your period!
+During the luteal phase, our body is more likely to feel hungry, especially for sweets and junk food.
+Therefore, it may be a bit difficult to lower calorie intake during this time.
+However, this is not a reason to abandon your diet.
+If you’re starting a new diet, it’s recommended to avoid starting the week before your period.

 So how can I avoid eating indiscriminately during the luteal phase to blow up the calories?

-The week before your period: You can take at least BW(kg)x2.3~2.7 to increase your feeling of fullness. ex.
-For a body weight of 50 kg, you can take 115-135 grams.
+• The week before your period: you can take at least BW(kg) x 2.3~2.7 to increase your feeling of fullness.
+For example, for a body weight of 50 kg, aim for 115-135 grams of protein daily.